3sd/ansible/README.md

 Everything you need to configure a workstation for Third Sector Design.

-Start off with a basic encrypted Debian (e.g. Stretch) install, log in as the root user and run the following:
+Start off with a basic encrypted Debian (e.g. Stretch) install.
+Install any necessary hardware specific (e.g. proprietary wireless) drivers.
+Log in as the root user and run the following:

 ```
 # inspired by https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#id16